 Sol, Gingerich came home from Elkhart Indiana, to spend the holidays at home.
-He holds a good position in the schools thore, and while here will deliv- her aunt, Mrs. Hess or lectures at his old home school, No. 8. good.
+He holds a good position in the schools thore, and while here will deliv- her aunt, Mrs. Hess er lectures at his old home school, No. 8.
+Come out and hear him.
+It will do you Klockenteger and wife spent Christmas Anna Slaughter, from Henry county, of good.